moo68/Madoc/README.md

 - OpenGL boilerplate [DONE]
 - Voronoi cell generation logic [DONE]
 - Bitmask logic for a specific Voronoi cell [DONE]
-- Converting Voronoi cells into veritces [IN PROGRESS]
+- Converting Voronoi cells into veritces [DONE]*
-- Triangularizing Voronoi cells (ear clipping)
+- Triangularizing Voronoi cells (ear clipping) [IN PROGRESS]
 - Properly rendering a full grid of Voronoi cells
 - Changing Voronoi cell attributes based on Perlin noise
 - ...and more

+*This might be something that needs to get looked at again; still fully functional, though